 The Georgia Aquarium opened in 2005 as one of the largest aquariums in the world.
 Located in downtown Atlanta, it is ...
 More

 The Georgia Aquarium opened in 2005 as one of the largest aquariums in the world.
 Located in downtown Atlanta, it is undoubtedly a breathtaking experience for all its visitors.
-A generous endowment from Bernard Marcus, the co-founder of Home Depot, makes this dynamic aquarium possible.
-It showcases exotic sea creatures such as giant groupers, beluga whales, and whale sharks (which have never been seen outside of Asia).
+A generous endowment from Bernard Marcus, the co-founder of Home Depot, made this dynamic aquarium possible.
+It showcases exotic sea creatures such as giant groupers, beluga whales, and whale sharks.
 With 500 species, you will see something new and different no matter when you visit.
 In addition, the Georgia Aquarium offers an expansive educational program for students of all ages.
-Check their website for tours, special events, extended hours notices, and group discounts.

 I love going to the Georgia Aquarium.
 My favorite is the Beluga Whales.
 I could sit for hours and watch these incredible animals.
 I am greatly looking forward to the birth of the new Beluga in the next few months.